 MS Access: SetAttr Statement

-In Access, the SetAttr statement allows you to set the attributes of a file.
+The Microsoft Access SetAttr statement allows you to set the attributes of a file.

-The syntax for the SetAttr function is:
+The syntax for the SetAttr statement in MS Access is:

 SetAttr path, attributes

-path is the path to a file that you wish to set the attributes for.
+- The path to a file that you wish to set the attributes for.

 VB Constant Value Explanation vbNormal 0 Normal (default) vbReadOnly 1 Read-only vbHidden 2 Hidden vbSystem 4 System file vbArchive 32 File has been changed since last backup vbAlias 64 File name is an alias (Macintosh only)